madrilene/lenesaile.com/src/en/blog/2023-12-31subgrid-siblings.md

 ## The grid system

 The grid system is defined for the `<body>` element.
-I use implicit line names in the grid setup so I can easily reference them later:
+In the grid setup I create implicit grid areas with named lines, so I can easily reference them later:

 ```css
 body {